jkatsos/intro-to-prometheus-and-grafana-cloud-metrics/breakout-2-doing-more-with-metrics.md

 # Breakout 2 - Doing more with Metrics in Grafana Cloud

+In this breakout, we'll explore how to leverage and maximize the value of your metrics.

+Part 1 will focus on advanced metric utilization, using the Facebook Prophet time series forecasting model to perform forecasting and anomaly detection.

+Part 2 is a hands-on exploration of pre-built Grafana solutions.
+We'll simplify the process of collecting, visualizing, and setting up alerts for infrastructure components, focusing specifically on Kubernetes.

+Let's dive in! 🚀

 # Part 1 - Metrics forecasting and anomoly detection

 Navigate to the Grafana AI & Machine learning page